This post may contain affiliate links. Click here to read our Disclosure.

 The last dining experience with kids isn’t quite as exciting as some that we have already mentioned.
 However, some of our best meals in Japan were at simple restaurants serving udon soup and tempura.
 Kids love these worm-like noodles which they can slurp up and you combine that with deep fried tempura and you have a kid winner.
 Since these were often traditional restaurants, it was a great cultural opportunity for the kids to experience.
 A bowl of udon usually cost 500-800Y and younger kids could definitely share.

-The food was definitely one of the highlights of our trip to Japan.
+The food in Japan for kids is awesome and was definitely one of the highlights of our trip to Japan.
 Not only was the food delicious, healthy and interesting, these unique dining experiences were huge hits with our kids.

 Also Read: Kid Impressions of Japan Food & Travel